speechki-book/speechki-open-api/hermes/index.md

 This endpoint is absolutely open for requests.

-It is a dictionary where key - unique ID for language and value - label for this language.
+It is a dictionary where key is a unique ID for the language and value is a label for this language.

 These values are used for filtering voices (speakers) and creating the book (text parsing).